How easy is the Trainer to assemble?

 Each Vasa Trainer model comes complete with everything you’ll need to do most of the exercises available.
 This includes the frame, stanchions, strap bar, monorail, seat carriage, padded bench, Webbing Straps, Pulley Cable System, a Stretch Cord, a pair of Exercise Handles, a pair of Swim Paddles and a comprehensive training manual.
 See our product page for the full details.
 We also offer several accessories that will widen your options and enhance your machine.
-These include the Foot Platform, Ankle Straps, Forearm Cuffs, Power Cords, Weight Bracket, XL Bench Upgrade, and Protective Cover.
+These include the Leg Power Platform, Ankle Straps, Forearm Cuffs, Power Cords and XL Bench Upgrade.

 How much maintenance is required?

 Under normal use in dry indoor environments, minimal maintenance is required.
 Occasional cleaning of the monorail and seat rollers will keep your Vasa Trainer in perfect working order.
 With heavy use by teams or clubs, or use in corrosive environments such as humid chlorine-rich pool decks or outside in ocean air, regular cleaning and periodic replacement of high-wear moving parts may be necessary.
 These parts are serviced and/or provided directly from Vasa and are not expensive or difficult to replace.

 Note to Swim Teams: For best results to maximize the life of the Vasa Trainer and minimize corrosion, do not store in high-humidity & chlorine-rich pool deck areas.
 Avoid direct contact with pool water.
 Place the Trainer on a rubber mat or carpet if possible.

 Vasa Trainer or Vasa Swim Erg: Which model is best for me?